 The late-Gothic church was erected as an aisleless building, orientated towards the cardinal sides of the world.
 The chancel has not been separated externally from the nave.
 It was built narrower than the nave, but the step between the two parts was created only on the north side, and the whole was covered with a common roof.
 On the eastern side, the church was three-side ended, while a sacristy was added to the eastern part of the northern wall, initially probably erected on a rectangular plan.
 The whole was built of bricks with a Flemish bond, joined with lime mortar.
 The chancel walls from the outside were reinforced with stepped buttresses.
 Between them, medium-sized pointed windows were pierced, splayed on both sides.
 The entrance, preceded by a porch, was placed in the western part of the southern wall.
 Inside, the presbytery part was separated from the part accessible to the congregation by a pointed arcade.
 None of them had vault, only in the sacristy a barrel vault was built.

-The church is late gothic, with a later wooden, freestanding bell tower from the west.
-The aisleless temple has a narrower, three side ended chancel.
-In the interior are preserved: late gothic sandstone sacramentary, late-gothic baptismal font with noblemen coats of arms on the perimeter of the canopy and doors with iron fittings from around 1500.
-Next to the church you can see two lanterns of the dead and a penitential stone from the 15th / 16th centuries.
+The church has the late-Gothic perimeter walls, in many places refaced with modern bricks, which were used to fill in the gaps.
+The sacristy was partially rebuilt; currently has the shape of a trapezoid.
+The tower probably dates from the early modern period.
+Inside the church you can see: a late-Gothic sandstone sacramentary, a late-Gothic sandstone baptismal font with coats of arms around the perimeter of the chalice, and a door with iron fittings from around 1500.
+Next to the church, there are two lanterns of the dead and a penitential stone from the 15th / 16th century.